elibiz443/ecash/README.md

 Run the rails server using:

 	rails s   (Afterwards, go to the link 'localhost:3000' in your favourite browser to access the page/app.)

+If you find this error 'Webpacker::Manifest::MissingEntryError...'
+Then run the line below in terminal

+	bundle exec rake webpacker:install

 Deploying to Heroku: